One of the most favourite natural dyes we know. Fast to make, easy to use, a wide scope of colours with different mordants.

-Logwood comes from the heartwood of the logwood tree, Haematoxylon Campechianum.
+Logwood natural dye powder comes from the heartwood of the logwood tree, Haematoxylon Campechianum.
 It is also called Campeche by some dyers.
 The tree grows in South America, but has become hard to come by lately due to political instability of the region.
 Logwood is available in chips and we have the finely ground powder, which I find easier to use because it skips the need to put chips in a separate sock.
 Natural dye in sawdust form is more economical than the chips.

 Use at 10-20 WOF for medium debth of shade and reuse the dye baths until fully exhausted.